VictorPavlushin/netbox-netdev-inventory/docs/import.rst

 Interface form factor
 ~~~~~~~~~~~~~~~~~~~~~

-netbox-netprod-importer can find the form factor by fetching it from the device
+netbox-netdev-inventory can find the form factor by fetching it from the device
 and by selecting the matching type on Netbox.
 A form factor can be for example
 1000Base-T, SFP, SFP+, etc.